-HISTORY OF MEDICINAL USES OF CANNABIS
+HISTORY OF CANNABIS

-Although the Chinese were well aware of the medical uses of cannabis, India is where the use of cannabis became an integral part of the people’s culture.
+Although the Chinese were well aware of the medical uses of the plant, India is where the use of cannabis became an integral part of the people’s culture.
 It is referenced in the holy books known as the Vedas.

 The god Shiva is said to have brought the magical plant from the Himalayas to the people of India.
 Shiva, one of the most revered and important gods in India, is also known as the ‘Lord of Bhang’.
 Bhang is a mild liquid refreshment made with cannabis, spices and milk.
 In the fourth book of the Vedas, bhang was referred to as one of the “five kingdoms of herbs… which release us from anxiety.”

 The Irish doctor William Brooke O’Shaughnessy introduced cannabis to modern western medicine.

-Traveling in India in 1839, he came across a paper written by the Medical and Physical Society of Calcutta.
+Traveling to India in 1839, he came across a paper written by the Medical and Physical Society of Calcutta.

-His research led to other doctors doing trials and producing over a hundred articles in scientific journals on the various medical benefits of cannabis (rheumatism, hydrophobia, cholera, tetanus, and menstrual cramps to name a few).
-(Aldritch, 2006).
+His research led to other doctors doing trials and producing over a hundred articles in scientific journals on the various medical benefits of cannabis – rheumatism, hydro-phobia, cholera, tetanus, and menstrual cramps to name a few.

 Cannabis was put into many patent medicines in the U.S. around this time.

-There are now dozens of studies that document medicinal qualities of the plant.
+There are now dozens of studies that document the medicinal qualities of the plant.

 This study found that Hep-C patients who used cannabis in combination with their conventional medical treatment were three times more likely to have an undetectable virus level six months after the end of treatment.